gromacs/gromacs/docs/dev-manual/language-features.rst

   simulation setup tools, and analysis tools have different needs, and the trade-off point between correctness vs reviewer time vs developer time vs compile time vs run time will differ.
+* Be restrictive when using ``auto`` to define variables.
+It is fine to use ``auto`` if the variable type is immediately apparent, or completely unnecessary, to a future reader of the code.
+In some case it may be necessary to use ``auto``, e.g., together with generic templates.
+It is recommended to use ``auto`` with lengthy types, such as iterators or lambdas, where specifying the type explicitly would reduce readability.
+If in doubt, avoid using ``auto``.

 .. |linkref1| replace:: `c++ guidelines <http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines>`__